Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Data analysis

 \section{Data analysis}

-The present data analysis consists of the optimization procedure described in Refs.~\cite{TANAKA2020_ACTA_PHYS_POLO, TANAKA_2020_Preprint} and the sensitivity analysis.
-Among existing papers of TRHEPD \cite{Fukaya_2018_JPHYSD}, the structure $X$ is accepted as a final solution when the R-factor ($R$) is optimized to be less than 0.02 ($R(X) \le 0.02$).
+This section describes the analysis of TRHEPD data of Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$.
+The analysis consists of the auto-optimization procedure described in Refs.~\cite{TANAKA2020_ACTA_PHYS_POLO, TANAKA_2020_Preprint} and the sensitivity analysis.
+Among existing papers of TRHEPD (\cite{Fukaya_2018_JPHYSD} and references therein), the structure $X$ is accepted as a final solution when the R-factor ($R$) is optimized to be less than 0.02 ($R(X) \le 0.02$).

+Candidates for the atomic positions of the present sample are found in Refs.~\cite{Shirasawa_PRL_2007_SION,Mizuno_SurfSci_2017_SiON}.
+In Ref. \cite{Shirasawa_PRL_2007_SION}, the atomic positions of Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$ surface were determined from the LEED experiment by assuming p3 symmetry.
+Later, in Ref. \cite{Mizuno_SurfSci_2017_SiON}, they were determined from the LEED experiment by assuming p31m symmetry, a higher degree of symmetry than p3 symmetry.
+The atomic positions in the two papers are similar.
+In the present analysis of the iterative local optimization, the initial $z$ coordinates were chosen to be equivalent to those in Table I of Ref.~\cite{Mizuno_SurfSci_2017_SiON}; ($z_1$, $z_2$, $z_3$, $z_4$, $z_5$, $z_6$, $z_7$, $z_8$, $z_9$, $z_{10}$) = ($z_1^{\rm (ini)}$, $z_2^{\rm (ini)}$, $z_3^{\rm (ini)}$, $z_4^{\rm (ini)}$, $z_5^{\rm (ini)}$, $z_6^{\rm (ini)}$, $z_7^{\rm (ini)}$, $z_8^{\rm (ini)}$, $z_9^{\rm (ini)}$, $z_{10}^{\rm (ini)}$) $=$ (9.19\AA, 8.67\AA, 7.04\AA, 5.45\AA, 4.83\AA, 3.11\AA, 2.63\AA, 2.44\AA, 0.67\AA, 0.59\AA), where the coordinate $z_{11}$ in Fig.~\ref{FIG-SION-STRUCTURE} is set to be the origin ($z_{11} \equiv 0$).
+The atomic positions at the deeper layers $(z < z_{11})$ are set to be that in the bulk.